Kylerow/basic-analytics/README.md

 {project}/performance
 ```

-## Running as Independent Service
+## Standalone Execution

-To run this as a standalone service - simply enter the following command in the project root:
+To run as a standalone service - simply enter the following command in the project root:

 ```
 sbt run